n00b69/woa-a52s/guide/nopc.md

 #### Opening TWRP terminal
 - Once booted into TWRP press the **Advanced** button on the bottom right of the screen, then press **Terminal**.
-> Run all future commands in this terminal
+> Run the below two commands in this terminal

 ### Setting GPT online
 > Or Windows will not boot